Money can’t buy happiness, but it can buy cows; and cows make milk; milk makes ice cream, and ice cream makes you happy!

 For those looking for something a little less sugary, Google has a few mouth-watering recipes for Greek frozen yoghurt or, for a Middle Eastern twist, date ice cream (Buza Ala-Tamr) which is lower in sugar because the dates add all the sweetness needed to perfect this miracle of nature.

 Making your own ice cream at home can be a fun, family activity topped with pure creamy bliss.
-Buy a few simple ingredients like peanut brittle, fresh berries, smarties, crunchies, peppermint crisp, a few tins of caramel treat and a variety of biscuits and let the kids’ imagination run wild.
+Just whip out an automatic ice cream machine and buy a few simple ingredients.
+Peanut brittle, fresh berries, smarties, crunchies, peppermint crisp make for good starters.
+A few tins of caramel treat and a variety of biscuits are also great options.
+Go and let the kids’ imagination run wild.

 Add a few sugar cones and sprinkles and discover why the best time for the cool creamy indulgence, is always.